MeddahAbdellah/vanrx/README.md

 ## License

-Vandux is open source software.
+vanrx is open source software.
 It is free to use and modify under the terms of the MIT license.